How We Test and Validate Browsers

 Additional acceptance of persistent cookies or third-party cookies may be required for some features to function correctly, including WebDAV access to course files or content collection files and access to users' Blackboard profiles and Social Tools.
 To learn more, see the Using Persistent Cookies topic and the Social Learning Tools topic.

 Blackboard also provides a Building Block to allow users to acknowledge a cookie disclosure statement when logging in to Blackboard Learn, as is required in some places.
-To learn more about this Building Block, see the Security Management - Cookie Disclosure topic.
+To learn more about this Building Block, see Security Management - Cookie Disclosure.